-Coming soon (maybe): Upgrade your Oneworld flight with miles from ANY airline partner
+Upgrade your Oneworld flight with miles from any airline partner

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-First reported by Executive Traveller, and confirmed by The Points Guy, Oneworld’s Vice-President of Corporate Communications, Ghim-Lay Yeo issued a statement saying:
+Back in December, The Points Guy reported that Oneworld’s Vice-President of Corporate Communications, Ghim-Lay Yeo issued a statement saying:

 “Oneworld is evaluating a number of new customer initiatives, including a potential offering that will give Oneworld member airline frequent flyers the option of using points for upgrades across the alliance, as it seeks to deliver a superior customer experience that provides value for both Oneworld member airlines and their customers.”